UX and UI Testing: How to Make Them Work in Your Favor

 So, it is important to configure the user interface in accordance with these changes and provide feedback that is received during the sessions with UI testing tools.
 This also should be reflected in the test cases written for all future UI tests.

-It turns out that even a minor issue such as lack of a button or a typing error can lead to a huge problem in the overall design.
+It turns out that even a minor issue, such as the lack of a button or a typing error, can lead to a huge problem in the overall design.
 It goes without saying that it is much cheaper to fix UI bugs at the development stage.
-But unfortunately, bugs are sometimes missed, so companies have to deal with fixing them after the product is released, which is, unsurprisingly, very costly.
+Unfortunately, bugs are sometimes missed, so companies have to deal with fixing them after the product is released, which is, unsurprisingly, very costly.

 The development team can spend a lot of time creating a product with powerful features, but if there are any problems with using the interface, that is all the users will remember.